 2Note: All unloading activities shall be inspected or as determined by DFM.

-3Note:However, the inspection staff will only need to conduct one baseline inspection for that ISFSI site.
+3Note: For awareness, some ISFSI sites may have more than one aging management program (AMP) based on the type of storage systems and the type of licenses used at the facility.
+For example, if a site has a specific license and a general license with different types of storage systems, than there could be as many as four AMPs.
+However, the inspection staff will only need to conduct one baseline inspection for that ISFSI site.

+4Note: Not required for ISFSIs within an operating reactor’s protected area.
+These ISFSIs are inspected in accordance with IMC 2201, “Security Inspection Program for Operating Commercial Nuclear Power Reactors.”

 CONDUCT OF PHASE 4 – STORAGE MONITORING AT AN AFR

 Phase 4 inspections are performed by the Regional Offices on General or Specific ISFSI licensees.